Dust Bowl Road Trip: A Flat Tire, New Tires & Popping Wheelies

 Waiting for new tires in Boise City, Oklahoma.
 She’s a lap dog!
 Most German Shepherds are lap dogs.

 With four sparkling new tires, we drove across the road.
-I was there for one bag of jerky, but the guy in front of me in line got 10 bags.
+I was there for one bag of jerky, but the guy in front of me got 10 bags.
 I am not kidding.
 This is the place for jerky, and to see Cap do tricks on his bike.
-I bought jerky and then four-year-old Cap, the grandson of the owners, showed us tricks on his dirt bike outside in the yard as the shop’s stray cats wound themselves around our legs.
+I bought jerky and then four-year-old Cap, the owners’ grandson, showed us tricks on his dirt bike in the yard as the shop’s stray cats wound themselves around our legs.

 Dust Bowl Road Trip A Flat Tire, New Tires & Popping Wheelies.
 HeidiTown (11)

-When you are on a road trip, unexpected things happen like wrong turns, flat tires, and wheelies.
-This is what gives a trip flavor, in this case, jerky flavor.
+On the road, unexpected things like wrong turns, flat tires, and wheelies happen.
+It is what gives a trip flavor, in this case, jerky flavor.
 And by the way, it is the best beef jerky I have ever eaten.

 Dust Bowl Road Trip A Flat Tire, New Tires & Popping Wheelies.
 HeidiTown (16)